-2.2 Description of SBR-WWTP Messel
+3.2.
+Description of SBR-WWTP Messel

-The WWTP Messel (schematically depicted in Fig. 2), which was put into operation in 2000, is a modern SBR plant with a primary treatment, one influent holding tank, two SBRs, one effluent buffer tank, and a final filter.
-Except for the filter, this configuration is often used in Germany.
-The plant was designed according to the German guidelines ATV A 131 [1991] and ATV M 210 [1997] for biological phosphorus removal, nitrification, denitrification, and a maximum flow rate of 230 m/h.
+The WWTP Messel (Figure 2), which was put into operation in 2000, is a modern SBR plant and was designed for approx. 5,000 population equivalents.
+The plant was designed for biological phosphorus removal, nitrification, denitrification, and a maximum flow rate of 230 $m^3/h$ .
 The plant is equipped with a modern CACD and numerous online measurement equipment.
-According to the static dimensioning, the plant is operated with a cycle duration of 8 hours (h) during dry weather flow, but during combined sewage flow it is necessary to reduce the cycle duration to 6 h and thus, to increase the hydraulic capacity of the WWTP.
-The catchment area of WWTP Messel, which is typical for many other rural areas in Germany, covers 1.5 km, and a population of about 3,750.
-Most of the inhabitants are connected to a combined sewer.
-The wastewater can be characterised as domestic sewage, because there are only few commercial dischargers (500 p.e.).
-The effluent limits of WWTP Messel are very low (e.g.: 45 mg/l COD, 3 mg/l NH4-N), because the receiving waters are very small and sensitive.
-Figure 3 shows a comparison between the old (trickling filter) and new (SBR) WWTP Messel.
-It becomes clear, even though the WWTP Messel is a small plant, it is a very complex technical system.
-Consequently, it is not quite easy to run such a system efficiently.
+According to the static dimensioning, the plant is operated with a cycle duration of 8 hours (h) during dry weather flow, but during combined sewage flow it is necessarv to reduce the cycle duration to 6 h and thus to increase the hydraulic capacity.
+The effluent limits of WWTP Messel are very low (e.g.: 45 mg/l COD, $3 \text{ mg/l NH}4\text{-N}$ ), because the receiving waters are very small and sensitive.
+Even though the WWTP Messel is a small plant, it is a very complex technical system.
+Consequently, it is not quite easy to operate such a system efficiently.
 This particularly applies, because the WWTP is not permanently manned and is operated by only one person.